discordjs/guide/guide/creating-your-bot/command-handling.md

 └── package.json
 ```

-Next, in your `commands/ping.js` file, create the same structure for the `ping` command that we have in `deploy-commands.js`, and then export it:
+Next, in your `commands/ping.js` file, create the same structure for the `ping` command that you have in `deploy-commands.js`, and then export it:

 :::: code-group
 ::: code-group-item commands/ping.js